 APPENDIX: PANDEMIC-RELATED MEASURES

 The wearing of face masks remains mandatory on all forms of public transport (whether by land, sea, or air) throughout the Philippines.
 Executive Order No. 7 (dated 28 October 2022) sets out the current requirements in respect of public health protocols throughout the Philippines.
-Do note that whilst mask wearing is no longer obligatory in a legal sense – except in public transport and other settings as specified in the Executive Order – the vast majority of locals still don masks both indoors and outdoors.
+Do note that whilst mask wearing is no longer obligatory in most settings – except in public transportation, medical facilities, and other sensitive locations as specified in the Executive Order – many locals still don masks both indoors and outdoors.
 Private establishments might also impose stricter requirements within their own premises and ask all patrons to put on a mask before entering.

 Physical distancing (or “social distancing”) remains recommended, but is not rigorously enforced in practice.

 Pingback: Airport Guide: Ninoy Aquino International Airport Terminal 3 (MNL T3) | Within striking distance·

 Pingback: Airport Guide: NAIA (MNL) Terminal 3, International Departures – Airside (2nd Edition) | Within striking distance·